PX4/PX4-user_guide/en/frames_multicopter/qav_r_5_kiss_esc_racer.md

 For general configuration instruction please see [Basic Configuration](../config/README.md).

-For this build I pulled the latest PX4 master because it supports the "FMU as task" improvements is [explained just below](#improve-racer-performance) and flashed it to the Pixracer.
+For this build I pulled the latest PX4 master because it supports the "FMU as task" improvements [explained just below](#improve-racer-performance) (these should be released in PX4 v1.7) and flashed it to the Pixracer.
 I used [QGC](http://qgroundcontrol.com/) daily build configure the following:
 - Choose the [Quadrotor x configuration](../airframes/airframe_reference.md#quadrotor-x) Airframe
 - Calibrate the sensors
 - Set the battery to 4S (4 cell LiPo) with charged cell voltage 4.15V and empty cell voltage 3.5V